 Have you ever wondered what haggis, Scotland’s national food, tastes like?
 Well, this is your chance to find out.
 Whether you go for the meat or vegetarian interpretation of this classic, it’s a must-try.
 Served with “neeps” (turnips) and “tatties” (potatoes), it makes for a hearty dinner.

 For the full Scottish experience, why not follow your meal with a dram of whisky?
-Or delve deeper into the world of this famous drink on a guided whisky tour of Scotland.
+Or delve deeper into the world of this famous drink on a tour of Scotland complete with a distillery visit.

 Whisky isn’t just a Scottish favourite though, you’ll also find it’s much-loved in Ireland (where it’s spelt: whiskey).
 Check out the Old Jameson Distillery, dating from 1780, to learn a bit about Irish whiskey.